alexmerelus/alexmerelus/README.md

-## Hi, my name is Alex Merelus! 🙋🏾‍♂️
+## Hi, my name is Alex Merelus 🙋🏾‍♂️
 A [Cloud Security Consultant](https://www.linkedin.com/in/alexmerelus/)

 ## 📚 I’m currently enrolled in...